13 Tips for Dog-Safe Holiday Baking

 2. Reduce sugar

-Because I avoid highly processed food for myself and my dogs (cancer thrives on sugar), I steer clear of refined white sugar, opting instead for brown or light-brown sugar, or maple sugar -- but even then, I still make a point of reducing the amount of sweet stuff called for in a recipe by half or one-third.
-(In the case of banana bread, I compensate by adding in one more ripe banana.)
+Because I avoid highly processed food for myself and my dogs, I steer clear of refined white sugar, opting instead for brown or light-brown sugar, or maple sugar -- but even then, I still make a point of reducing the amount of sweet stuff called for in a recipe by half or one-third.
+(In the case of banana bread, I compensate by adding one more ripe banana.)

 3. The spice of life